jigyasa-ctrl/REST-API/README.md

 # RESTapi
-Basic rest-api CRUD operations using RESTCLient which helps you get the results in your VSCode itself, can be used as an alternative for postman.
+Basic REST-API CRUD operations using RESTCLient which helps you get the results in your VSCode itself, can be used as an alternative for postman.